Cristina-Becheru/happy-tails/README.md

 #### Forking a Repository:

-1.Log in to GitHub and locate [Happy Tails] (https://cristina-becheru.github.io/happy-tails/).
+1.Log in to GitHub and locate [Happy Tails](https://cristina-becheru.github.io/happy-tails/).

 2.Click the "Fork" button in the top right corner.